schibsted/spid-tech-docs/resources/articles/ambassador.md

 ### Login

-Login to ambassador assume the client-side user is registered with a SPiD account.
+Login to ambassador assume the client-side user is registered with a Schibsted account.
 Ambassador requires two-step-authentication with password and a SMS token.
-Hence, the user must have a registered mobile number on the SPiD account prior to logging in to Ambassador.
-SP must also register these users manually in SPiD.
+Hence, the user must have a registered mobile number on the Schibsted account prior to logging in to Ambassador.
+SP must also register these users manually in Schibsted account.
 The client will need to supply SP with a full list of persons requiring Ambassador access.
 This list must contain:

-* Registered SPiD e-mail address
+* Registered Schibsted account e-mail address
 * Role (product admin or support) per service
 * Environment (stage/pre or production)

-Make sure all persons in this list have registered and verified both e-mail and phone number on the relevant environments’ SPiD-account **prior** to handing this over to SP.
+Make sure all persons in this list have registered and verified both e-mail and phone number on the relevant environments’ Schibsted account **prior** to handing this over to SP.

 To access the ambassador web application use the following URLs